Ch-Kashif171/Kframe-mvc/README.md

 Set Environment variable "APP_ENV" in .env as development or production to show or hide errors, set by default is development.

+We can set go home url for 404 error page link for production mode.

 # Routing:

 We can define routes in route/route.php file as below.